-In Section 2, we review results from [25] on QMC quadrature required in the following.
+In Section 2, we review results from [28] on QMC quadrature required in the following.
 In Section 3, we show integrability and approximation of the lognormal diffusion coefficient, which is applied in Section 5 to estimate the error that is introduced by truncating the expansion of the Gaussian random field.
 Existence and uniqueness is shown in Section 4.
 The main parametric regularity estimates are discussed in Section 6, which result in convergence rates of the exact solution in Section 7.
-Section 8 addresses the impact of a FE discretization in D. Section 9 discusses a particular choice of basis for representation of Gaussian random fields in D, and verifies that this representation satisfies the previously made conditions in our QMC convergence rate analysis.
-Finally, Section 10 presents some conclusions and generalizations.
+Section 8 addresses the impact of a FE discretization in D. Section 9 discusses a particular choice of basis for representation of Gaussian random fields in D, and verifies that this representation satisfies the conditions in our QMC convergence rate analysis.
+Section 10 specializes the foregoing, general QMC-FE error bounds in terms of the widely used models with Gaussian random fields that have Matérn covariance.
+Numerical experiments are given in Section 11.
+Finally, Section 12 presents some conclusions and generalizations.